Hasnain123Raza/Dictionary-C/README.md

 This command is used to print the entire dictionary in a similar format as the tree command.

+### Graphical Mode

+> g

+This command is used to switch to the graphical mode.
+The graphical mode allows the user to switch back into command line mode if necessary.

 ### Quit

 > q

 This command is used to quit the program.

+## Installation

-To use this program, simply clone this repository, navigate to its root, and run make command.
+This program depends on several third party libraries that need to be installed beforehand.
+These includes curl, tidy, and ncurses.
+To install curl, use the command `sudo apt-get install libcurl4-gnutls-dev`.
+To install tidy, use the command `sudo apt-get install libtidy-dev`.
+To install ncurses, use the command `sudo apt-get install libncurses5-dev libncursesw5-dev`.
+After that simply clone this repository, navigate to its root, and run make command.

 This will generate a bin folder containing the driver executable.